projectara/greybus-spec/source/hardware_model.rst

 link to the Frame via the corresponding Interface Block, the UNIPRO sub-state may retain its previous value or change values.
 This may depend upon its current value and any ongoing activity on the link.

-The SVC may set the UNIPRO sub-state of any Interface States associated with a :ref:`forcibly removed <hardware-model-detect>` Module to UPRO_OFF.

-..
-NOTE: "may set the UNIPRO [...]" is on purpose.
-We want to allow current and future implementations some latitude to perform AP-driven cleanup of the network at their leisure.

 .. _hardware-model-refclk: